passthejoe/pujol_variations_on_aguado/README.md

 As bona fide students of Tárrega, guitarists Miguel Llobet and Pujol toured the world, but neither maintained the performance schedule and relentless ability to promote himself and his instrument that characterized Segovia during his long career.

 Segovia commissioned hundreds of original works for the guitar, composed a few of his own, and issued a decent number of editions of works by famous composers, many of which consist of studies and etudes.
 Yet aside from his famous (and famously short) editions of major and minor scales and slur studies, Segovia never put together his own guitar method.

+*This work is available via GitHub [under a Creative Commons license](/LICENSE.md) that precludes republishing without attribution and for commercial use.

+If you would like me to write something for publication, contact me at steven@passthejoe.net.